weeshop/project-base/README.md

-# Commerce 2.x project template
+# WeeShop 1.x project template

 Use [Composer](https://getcomposer.org/) to get Drupal + Commerce 2.x with all dependencies.